RoostGPT

 SOURCE_RELATIVE_DIRECTORY= # Optional; the relative path of the repository

-SAME_TARGET_DETAIL= # Optional; Default true, Supports [true, false]
+SAME_TARGET_DETAIL=true # Optional; Default true, Supports [true, false]

 DESTINATION_GIT_CLONE_URL= # Optional; the destination repo clone URL